-School of Continuing and Professional Studies Academic Advising Coordinators
+Academic Advising Coordinators

 Every student is assigned an Academic Advising Coordinator.
 Advisors assist current students with selecting classes and ensuring they are on track to graduate.
-Advisors also recommend resources and services to help students succeed.
+Advisors also assist in filing required forms and recommend resources and services to help students succeed.